* 1971, Seoul, South Korea

-In her work, Haegue Yang seeks to communicate without language, in a primordial and visual way.
-She often complements her vocabulary of visual abstraction with sensory experiences that include scent, sound, light and tactility.
+Haegue Yang seeks to communicate without language in a primordial and visual way: often complementing her vocabulary of visual abstraction with sensory experiences that include scent, sound, light and tactility.
 Combining industrial fabrication and folk craftsmanship, Yang explores the affective power of materials in destabilizing the distinction between the modern and pre-modern.
-Her practice extends across various media, from paper collage to staged theatre pieces and performative sculptures.
-The artist’s unique visual language is comprised of Venetian blinds, clothing racks, synthetic straw, bells and graph paper —torn, lacquered, woven, lit, and hung.
+Yang’s unique visual language extends across various media (from paper collage to staged theatre pieces and performative sculptures), and materials (Venetian blinds, clothing racks, synthetic straw, bells and graph paper) that are torn, lacquered, woven, lit and hung.
 Her artistic explorations stem from material-based concerns, accompanied by philosophical, political and emotionally charged readings of historical events and figures.
 Her ongoing research is empowered by underlying references to art history, literature and political history, through which she re-interprets some of her recurrent themes: migration, postcolonial diasporas, enforced exile and social mobility.
 As a result, these pieces link various geopolitical contexts and histories in an attempt to understand and comment on our own time.
-This translation – from the political and historical into the formal and abstract – demonstrates an unshakable faith that historical narratives can be made comprehensible without being linguistically explanatory in an objective or didactic way.
+Yang’s translation from the political and historical into the formal and abstract, demonstrates her conviction that historical narratives can be made comprehensible without being linguistically explanatory or didactic.

-A selection of her most notable exhibitions includes: Lingering Nous, Centre Pompidou, Paris, France (2016); An Opaque Wind Park in Six Folds, Serralves Museum of Contemporary Art, Porto, Portugal (2016); The Malady of Death: Écrire and Lire (commissioned by M+ for Mobile M+: Live Art), Hong Kong, China (2015); Shooting the Elephant 象 Thinking the Elephant, Leeum, Samsung Museum of Art, Seoul, Korea (2015); Uneven Arrivals, Ullens Center for Contemporary Arts UCCA, Beijing, China (2015); Family of Equivocations, Museum of Modern and Contemporary Art, Strasbourg, France (2013); Honesty Printed on Modesty, Singapore Tyler Print Institute, Singapore (2013); Accomodating the Epic Dispersion, Haus der Kunst, Munich, Germany (2012); Arrivals, Kunsthaus Bregenz, Bregenz, Austria (2011); Voice and Wind, New Museum, New York, United States (2010); Symmetric Inequality, Sala Rekalde, Bilbao, Spain (2008); Asymmetric Equality, REDCAT, Los Angeles, United States (2008); Sadong 30, Incheon, South Korea (2006); Unfolding, Dépendance, Brussels, Belgium (2004).
+A selection of recent and notable exhibitions include: Handles, The Museum of Modern Art – MoMA, New York; In the Cone of Uncertainty, The Bass Museum of Art, Miami; Tracing Movements, South London Gallery, United Kingdom (2019); Chronotopic Traversées, La Panacée, Montpellier, France (2019); Tightrope Walking and its Wordless Shadow, Fondazione Furla, Milan, Italy (2018); Haegue Yang: ETA.
+1994–2018, Museum Ludwig, Cologne, Germany (2018); Silo of Silence – Clicked Core, KINDL – Centre for Contemporary Art, Berlin (2017-18); Lingering Nous, Centre Georges Pompidou, Paris (2016); An Opaque Wind Park in Six Folds, Serralves Foundation – Museum of Contemporary Art, Porto, Portugal (2016); The Malady of Death: Écrire et Lire (commissioned by M+), Sunbeam Theatre, Hong Kong (2015); Shooting the Elephant 象 Thinking the Elephant, Leeum, Samsung Museum of Art, Seoul, South Korea (2015); Uneven Arrivals, Ullens Center for Contemporary Art (UCCA), Beijing, China (2015); Équivoques (Family of Equivocations), Musée d’Art moderne et contemporain de Strasbourg (MAMCS) and Aubette 1928, Strasbourg, France (2013); Honesty Printed on Modesty, STPI Creative Workshop & Gallery, Singapore (2013); Accommodating the Epic Dispersion, Haus der Kunst, Munich, Germany (2012); Arrivals, Kunsthaus Bregenz, Austria (2011); Voice and Wind, New Museum, New York (2010); Symmetric Inequality, Sala Rekalde, Bilbao, Spain (2008); Asymmetric Equality, REDCAT CalArts' downtown center for contemporary arts, Los Angeles (2008).